dutchwebworks/generator-dwwpugsite/app/templates/README.md

 Source files are compiled (and copied) from the `src/` directory to the `dist/`.
 The `dist/` directory is empty by default and removed everytime Grunt launches to re-create / re-compile the source material to the destination directory.

-## Grunt
+## Grunt or Gulp

-Grunt will watch for file changes to the following files:
+Grunt or Gulp will watch for file changes to the following files:

 * *.pug
 * *.scss
 * *.js
 * *.img

-When any of these change Grunt will compile / copy over those changes from the `src/` to the `dist/` directory and refresh the web browser.
+When any of these change Grunt or Gulp will compile / copy over those changes from the `src/` to the `dist/` directory and refresh the web browser.

 ## Pug

 In the `src/` are Pug `*.pug` files.
-These are the source HTML files and watched by Grunt to compile to the `dist/*.html` directory.
+These are the source HTML files and watched by Grunt or Gulp to compile to the `dist/*.html` directory.

 ### Extends